renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/filtering.md

 !!! warning "EXPERIMENTAL"
     This feature might change without preserving backwards compatibility.

-Trivy supports Open Policy Agent (OPA) to filter vulnerabilities.
+Vul supports Open Policy Agent (OPA) to filter vulnerabilities.
 You can specify a Rego file with `--ignore-policy` option.

 The Rego package name must be `vul` and it must include a rule called `ignore` which determines if each individual vulnerability should be excluded (ignore=true) or not (ignore=false).
 In the policy, each vulnerability will be available for inspection as the `input` variable.
-The structure of each vulnerability input is the same as for the Trivy JSON output.
+The structure of each vulnerability input is the same as for the Vul JSON output.
 There is a built-in Rego library with helper functions that you can import into your policy using: `import data.lib.vul`.
 For more info about the helper functions, look at the library [here][helper]

 To get started, see the [example policy][policy].